uq-eresearch/oztrack/readme.md

     install.packages(c("shapefiles"), dependencies=TRUE)
     install.packages(c("rgdal"), dependencies=TRUE)

-Note: it may be necessary to add a repos argument (eg repos="http://cran.cnr.berkeley.edu/") when executing install.packages, but this caused an error when run on CentOS.
+Note that it may be necessary to add a repos argument (eg `repos="http://cran.cnr.berkeley.edu/"`) when executing `install.packages`, but this caused an error when run on CentOS.

-Note: you will need the 'gdal' Red Hat package installed in order to install the 'rgdal' R package (ie run yum install gdal).
+You will need the `gdal` Red Hat package installed in order to install the `rgdal` R package (ie run `yum install gdal`).

 Running Rserve
 --------------------------------------------------------------------------------